Enjoying our puzzle hints?

 Why is “Gonzo” in the Blue group?

-A Muppet character known for his eccentric and artistic personality
+A Muppet character known for his eccentric personality

 Word definitions